ChipwizBen/TheMachine/README.md

 ```

-The Machine also runs well on Debian varients including Ubuntu and other Linux varients but there has so far not been enough demand on these distributions to justify building and testing packages for them.
-If you would like packages for a specfic distribution and are willing to assist with testing, please get in touch.
+The Machine also runs well on Debian variants including Ubuntu and other Linux variants but there has so far not been enough demand on these distributions to justify building and testing packages for them.
+If you would like packages for a specific distribution and are willing to assist with testing, please get in touch.

 ## Who's using The Machine? ##
-As it's an open source project with code freely available to download, it's hard to tell exacty who's using it as we don't collect stats.
+As it's an open source project with code freely available to download, it's hard to tell exactly who's using it as we don't collect stats.
 But from what we do know, The Machine is used from small companies managing tens of servers to large companies and government departments managing thousands of hosts and services.
 Parts of The Machine are even used in military environments - we know because we helped set it up.

 ## What about my privacy and company data? ##
 We do NOT collect any data or stats and we have no plans to.
 The data you put into The Machine stays in The Machine and on any hosts that you explicitly push config data or commands to.
 There are no caveats or special exceptions, it's your data, not ours.